PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

             MappingProjection.

-* `States <Port>`
+* `Ports <Port>`
    A Port is an object that belongs to a Mechanism, and that it is used to represent it input(s), parameter(s) of its function, or its output(s).
-There are three types of States, one for each type of representation, each of which can receive and/or send a combination of PathwayProjections and/or ModulatoryProjections (see `ModulatorySignal_Anatomy_Figure`):
+There are three types of Ports, one for each type of representation, each of which can receive and/or send a combination of PathwayProjections and/or ModulatoryProjections (see `ModulatorySignal_Anatomy_Figure`):